Permission Capabilities and Templates

 View allows a user to see the data source on the server.

 Connect allows a user to connect to a data source in Tableau Desktop, Tableau Prep Builder, Ask Data, or web editing.

 - If a workbook author embeds their credentials to a published data source in a published workbook, they are essentially embedding their Connect capability.
 Therefore, users can see the data in the workbook regardless of their own Connect capability for that data source.
 If the workbook author doesn’t embed their credentials to the published data source, the user needs their own Connect capability to the data source in order to consume the workbook.
 For more information, see Data access for published Tableau data sources.

 - A user must have the Connect capability for a data source in order to use Ask Data and to create Ask Data lenses.
 For more information, see Enable Ask Data for Sites and Data Sources.

 Download Data Source allows a user to download the data source from the server (as a TDSX)

-Overwrite allows a user to publish data sources to the server and overwrite data sources on the server.
+Overwrite allows a user to publish a data source to the server and overwrite the data source on the server.
 Prior to 2020.1, this capability was called Save.